 Le Sueur County has set aside AIS Prevention Aid funds for new infestations/introductions of Aquatic Invasive Species that are found within the County.
 Early detection and management is crucial to minimize the spread and impacts of the new infestation/introduction within a body of water and to surrounding bodies of water.

-The picture to the left is Eurasian Watermilfoil (EWM) that was removed from Lake Francis in the fall of 2018.
+Eurasian Watermilfoil (EWM) was removed from Lake Francis in the fall of 2018.
 This was a continued effort to control an EWM infestation that began in 2017.
 Hand removal was selected due to the healthy population of native aquatic vegetation that resides in Lake Francis.
 Eurasian Watermilfoil is still being actively managed in Lake Francis by the Lake Association.